Who is MyPART?

 Katie Pendo, M.S. is a research technician supporting the analysis of biospecimens from the Natural History Study of Rare Tumors.
 She has been at NCI a little over one year.
 She grew up in Rapid City, South Dakota and enjoys keeping in touch with her friends and family around the world by videochat.
 Her favorite sports team is DC United, and her favorite hobby is playing video games.

-Francesco Tomassoni Ardori, Ph.D. is a research technician designing new mouse models of rare tumors for MyPART using information gathered from the Natural History Study of Rare Tumors.
+Francesco Tomassoni Ardori, Ph.D. is a research scientist designing new mouse models of rare tumors for MyPART using information gathered from the Natural History Study of Rare Tumors.
 He grew up in Italy and has been at NCI for eight years.
 His favorite pastime is windsurfing.

 Behind the Screens of MyPART